psyfarkledon/Minecraft-Auto-Fisher/README.md

 If it says "pip is not a recognized command" you likely have to add it to your environment variables path

+4. fill inventory slots 1-10 with fishing rods
-4. run autofisher.py and begin fishing in minecraft
+5. run autofisher.py and begin fishing in minecraft